AkikanK/Lab-Project/README.md

 In the background, the algorithm (which I have annotated more in my testing document as well as the code in algorithmv3.py) learns to play based on your moves, and (hopefully) will improve and become more accurate the longer that you play.

+For Bot-testing:
+The bottest.py file can be used to test the algorithm against a random number generator.
+My own tests are in the tests document, but if you want to compare the results you get with mine, feel free to try it!
+When you run the code, you are asked to enter an integer (any integer) without any formatting.
+The code will run and return the wins and losses of the random number generator vs the algorithm.
+Afterwards, you can enter more values, if you'd like to try adding on to the previously run round.

 **Notes:**